How to Import Data from an Existing PostgreSQL Database into ServBay

 and--no-acl

-flags to exclude ownership and access info, and set them manually after import.
+to skip owners and access rights, then set permissions manually after import.

-- Solution: After importing, manually create users and grant privileges in ServBay, like:
+- Solution: After import, manually create the users and roles needed in ServBay and grant the required permissions:

-- Character encoding or locale issues: Differences in character sets or locales between the source and target database may cause errors or data corruption.
+- Character Encoding or Locale Issues: Mismatches in encoding or locale between source and target databases can cause import errors or garbled data.

 CREATE DATABASE

-command, e.g.:sqlAdjust these based on your source database settings.CREATE DATABASE mydatabase_servbay ENCODING 'UTF8' LC_COLLATE 'en_US.UTF-8' LC_CTYPE 'en_US.UTF-8';
+options:sqlAdjust these values to match your source database’s settings.CREATE DATABASE mydatabase_servbay ENCODING 'UTF8' LC_COLLATE 'en_US.UTF-8' LC_CTYPE 'en_US.UTF-8';

 1

-If you encounter issues, carefully read the verbose output from pg_restore
+If errors occur, review the detailed output from pg_restore

 (-v

-- ServBay Socket Path: By default, ServBay’s PostgreSQL uses a socket file at
+- ServBay Socket Path: ServBay’s PostgreSQL connects via socket file, typically at

 /Applications/ServBay/tmp